M. Louise Miller - Paul E. Knox Scholarship

 A scholarship fund was established in 1998 to honor the life and work of Dr. M. Louise Miller (1914 - 2008), a founding member (1948) of the Greater Bridgeport chapter, and to recognize her great achievements in the fields of church music, organ playing and teaching.
-A $2,000 scholarship will be awarded in June 2015 to an undergraduate student pursuing study in fall 2014 at an American college, conservatory, or university, leading toward a career in organ performance and church music.
+In 2015, through a generous gift from the estate of Dr. Paul E. Knox (1930-2015), an esteemed colleague of Dr. Miller and outstanding church musician and teacher, the Greater Bridgeport Chapter of the AGO renamed the scholarship and increased the award amount.
+A $2,500 scholarship will be awarded in June 2016 to an undergraduate student pursuing study in fall 2016 at an American college, conservatory, or university, leading toward a career in organ performance and church music.
 The winner will also be invited to play a recital in Connecticut for the AGO.

 The application process includes writing a short essay and submitting a recording of two standard organ pieces (Bach and Romantic).
-Application deadline is June 1, 2015.
-Click here for the application form and detail instructions, or contact scholarship coordinator Jeffrey Wood, MLouiseMillerScholarship@gmail.com
+Application deadline is June 1, 2016.
+Click here for the application form and detail instructions, or contact scholarship coordinator Dr. Alice Caldwell, LMillerPKnoxScholarship@gmail.com